-Buying and selling a business can be a very risky step to undertake, with over half of all transactions failing.
-Carrying out proper due diligence is the most effective way to reduce that risk and to improve your chances of a successful transaction.
+Buying and selling a business can be a very risky step to undertake, with more than half of all transactions failing.
+Ensuring due diligence in mergers and acquisitions is carried out the proper way can be less risky and improve your chances of a successful transaction.

-Often thought of as boring, expensive and time consuming, due diligence gives answers to crucial questions.
-How can you be sure you are buying the company you think you are?
+Due diligence in mergers and acquisitions answers crucial questions.
+How can you be sure you are buying the company that you think you are?
 How do you avoid unexpected costs and nasty surprises?
-How do you negotiate the best deal?
-Due diligence in mergers and acquisitions will help you quickly get to grips with this complex area, learning what to look out for and what to avoid.
+This course will help you to quickly get to grips with this complex area, teaching you what to look out for and what to avoid.

 On completion of this online course, you will gain an understanding of:

 - the practical aspects of due diligence, including how to get the best out of the process through planning and selecting the best advisors.